 Character-based loans already exist, but banks still rely heavily on a borrower’s credit score when deciding who gets a loan and what the interest rate will be.
 Data shows that credit scores are not race-neutral, and lenders who don’t have a relationship with a borrower may be more likely to discriminate or misjudge someone’s character.

 Imagine living in a community without a bank—more likely if you are low-income or a person of color—and needing capital for your business.
 You may have options nearby, but your chances of getting approved for a bank loan, or getting a rate that you can afford, are slim.
 Studies have also shown that banks are more likely to shut down in communities of color and that within an 8-mile radius of a recently closed branch, small business loans were 13 percent lower.

 The idea for this fund came about a year ago.
-I’m a part of a collective of progressive lenders and allies who wrestle with increasing access to capital for BIPOC communities, but we weren’t hearing anyone talk about race or power.
+I’m a part of a collective of progressive lenders and allies who wrestle with increasing access to capital for BIPOC communities, but we weren’t hearing enough people talk about race or power.
 We felt there was so much discussion around trying non-traditional ways to lend, but too few of those ideas were becoming reality.

 We started with the goal of designing a new product based on that demand and what could be additive to what’s already out there.
 We called a handful of lenders doing some version of alternative lending—mostly $30-40k loans that required no credit or collateral.
 Collectively, these institutions had deployed more than $10 million in loans they broadly defined as character-based.
 Most of them were raising capital at 3-5% and offering rates to borrowers at 7-9% to offset their costs.